RhysEJF/radical-alignment/concepts/reality-anchoring.md

 Neither Person A nor Person B realizes they're being manipulated, because they're too busy fighting about process to notice the agenda being inserted into the conversation.

 This is manufactured conflict.
-Not necessarily malicious—sometimes it's accidental—but always exploiting the same vulnerability: teams that haven't anchored to reality can't distinguish genuine disagreements from fake ones.
+Not necessarily malicious, sometimes it's accidental, but always exploiting the same vulnerability: teams that haven't anchored to reality can't distinguish genuine disagreements from fake ones.

 ## The Practice of Reality Anchoring

 This is where Reality Anchoring comes in.

-Before you have the contentious meeting, before positions harden, before the fight begins—you rehearse reality.
+Before you have the contentious meeting, before positions harden, before the fight begins, you rehearse reality.

 Here's how it works: